-Even with this, I will dare say which are the issues that I don’t see addressed correctly in these methods, or at least in the typical “Scrum + XP” combination that used in most cases in industry.
+Even with this, I will dare say which are the issues that I don’t see addressed correctly in these methods, or at least in the typical “Scrum + XP” combination that is used in most cases in the industry.
 The risk here is that someone will quickly reply with a link to explain how these issues can be solved.
-Oh well… I’ll take that risk.
+Oh well, I’ll take that risk.

-I also want to say in advance that, in general, I have a positive view on Agile methods.
-I think they are an interesting packaging of useful practices and that they have made a huge contribution to development practice in general.
+I also want to say in advance that, in general, I have a positive view of Agile methods.
+I think they are an interesting packaging of useful practices and that they have made a considerable contribution to development practice in general.
 I also value some new practices like TDD and Continuous Integration that have provided smart answers to increasing challenges of software development.

 There are many reasons why you would want to do something in a Sprint that is not even close to shippable, no matter if it has the word “potentially” in front of it.